Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Conclusions

-In conclusion, we have introduced and experimentally validated a group IV semiconductor platform that hosts a high-quality buried channel in a dislocation-free, highly crystalline host environment.
+In conclusion, we have introduced and experimentally validated a group IV semiconductor platform that hosts a high-quality buried channel in a defect-free crystalline host environment.
 Being lattice-matched to the Ge substrate, our approach eliminates the need for strained relaxed buffer layers, which is promising for improving the homogeneity of future quantum dot devices built on this platform towards scalable quantum computing architectures.
-The absence of strain and band-offset fluctuations in the heterojunction results in a heightened susceptibility of bandstructure parameters to external electric fields, presenting a promising avenue for quantum engineering in a low-disorder, dislocation-free planar platform.
-Further tuning of the deposition parameters is expected to improve the disorder properties of the 2DHG, which already sets a benchmark for lattice-matched material stacks in group IV semiconductor, such as electrons at the Si/SiO$_{2}$ interface \cite{elsayed_low_2024}.
-The strong HH--LH mixing, induced by the unique and rich band structure, induces a tunable out-of-plane $g$-factor and in-plane effective mass, which stays light in the limit of small densities.
+The absence of sizeable fluctuations of strain, and consequently band-offset, in the Ge/$\varepsilon$SiGe heterostructure results in a heightened susceptibility of bandstructure parameters to external electric fields, offering avenues for quantum engineering in a low-disorder, dislocation-free planar platform.
+Further tuning of the deposition parameters is expected to improve the disorder properties of the 2DHG, which already sets a benchmark for lattice-matched material stacks in group IV semiconductor, such as electrons in Si-MOS\cite{camenzind2021high,elsayed_low_2024}.
+The strong HH--LH mixing, induced by the rich valence band structure, induces in 2DHGs a tunable out-of-plane $g$-factor and in-plane effective mass, which stays light in the limit of small densities.
+Further confining to QPCs highlights the strong admixture of HH and LH, with smaller subband energies and larger $g^*_{\parallel}$ in Ge than in $\varepsilon$-Ge, consistent with theoretical expectations.

-Unstrained Ge layers hold promise for hole spin qubits, with significantly enhanced Rabi frequencies and quality factors predicted in comparison to strained Ge quantum wells \cite{bosco_squeezed_2021,secchi_hole-spin_2025,mauro_hole_2025}.
+Unstrained Ge layers hold promise for hole spin qubits, with significantly enhanced Rabi frequencies and quality factors predicted in comparison to $\varepsilon$-Ge quantum wells \cite{bosco_squeezed_2021,secchi_hole-spin_2025,mauro_hole_2025}.
 The enhanced spin-orbit coupling expected in this low-disorder system, along with the potential to host superconducting pairing correlations and the observation of fractional quantum Hall states, make this dislocation-free Ge platform promising for fast quantum hardware based on spin qubits, hybrid quantum systems based on semiconductor-superconductor quantum devices and fundamental condensed matter physics studies.